ppxasjsm/workshop/events/bristol2019/server.md

 The workshops are running on a set of cloud servers provided by the [Oracle Cloud Infrastructure](https://cloud.oracle.com/home).

 These have been configured to provide enough resource for lots of people to log in at the same time (the Oracle server has 48 virtual cores - Intel(R) Xeon(R) Platinum 8167M CPU @ 2.00GHz - and 314 GB RAM!).
 There are no usernames or passwords.
-To log in, please click the below link (will open in new tab):
+To log in, please click the appropriate link below (will open in new tab).

+For BioSimSpace related workshops use this server:

-<a href="https://notebook.biosimspace.org/hub/tmplogin" target="_blank">Log in to the Oracle server</a>
+<a href="https://notebook.biosimspace.org/hub/tmplogin" target="_blank">BioSimSpace workshop server</a>

+For all other workshops please use this server:

+<a href="https://132.145.243.165" target="_blank">CCPBioSim workshop server</a>

 Please only click this once, as it will log you into a new session.
 This may take between 30-60 seconds, so please be patient. *DO NOT CLICK MULTIPLE TIMES*, else you will launch too many sessions and may block anyone else from connecting.